huyingxi/wechaty_selfie/2017-09-17-wechaty-the-bot-selfie.md

 Once you have a little nodejs knowledge, and a little deep learning basis, you can build it. :)
 -----
-* Build the deep learning model : The most important of this course is the data.
+* Crawl data : The most important of this application is data.
 We crawled data(eg. picture URL, release time, the number of praise, the number of comments)  with 'selfie' label from instagram.

-* Filter data : In order to make the training data more convincing, we will release a long time to retain the dynamic information, because we default release time is greater than the threshold of the dynamic access to the number of comments, the number of comments is stable, and the release time is lower than The dynamics of this threshold may not have been sufficient to get enough exposure, here because we crawled the data is not good enough, the time threshold is set to 2000 seconds.
+* Filter data : In order to make the training data more convincing, we crawl the data with earlier release time.
+It is obviously that if a selfie has just been released, then it must not get enough exposure, so the number of comments and comments at this time is unstable.
+Considering this, we set the realease time threshold to 2000 seconds.
+We will filter out data which have realease time smaller than the threshold.

-* Scoring strategy selection : According to the screening after the dynamic information (self-timer picture URL, the number of praise, the number of comments) and other mapping analysis, view the distribution of the number of praise, we found that most of the points like 0-10, so we are simple and rude Will point praise as a score, and here you can try several variants of the number of features, such as the number of praise + comments and other prescriptions.
+* Scoring strategy selection : We get the data(picture URL, the number of praise, the number of comments) for visual analysis， and found that most of the number of praise are between 0-10, so we simply consider the number of praise as the selfie's score.

-* Download  pictures : According to the filter after the self-timer picture URL to download pictures, and download the image down reshape, into 224 * 224 dimensions
+* Download  pictures : We download the selfies that we will use by URL that we already have, and reshape them into 224 * 224 dimensions.

-* Build DL model : To build the neural network, in order to quickly build, we use the image processing network VGG16 feature extraction, and in the top layer to add five full connection layer, and finally a 10 classification of softMax output, and training models to store down, In order to call in the webselfie project
+* Build DL model : In order to build the neural network quickly, we choose the pre-build model VGG16 in keras, and add five full connection layer on the top of it.
+The top of our model is a softMax layer with 10 categories.

-* Build project : Build wechaty project, including wechaty module and depth learning picture grading model.
+* Build project & training model: Build wechaty project and the training of deep learning model.

-* debugging, success
+* debugging, success!